aodin/blackmirror/README.md

-# Blackstar
+# Black Mirror

 A small Go program for testing deployments.

-Blackstar will respond to a request for any method and path with the HTTP/1.1 wire format as a text/plain document.
+Black Mirror will respond to a request for any method and path with the HTTP/1.1 wire format as a text/plain document.

 Request: